Quantum steering in a star network: nonlinear steering inequality

-and this is the necessary condition for which the measurements performed by each Alice are jointly measurable.
-According to the general relation between the compatible measurement and the LHS model in Eq.~\eqref{jm=lhs}, the above inequality is also a necessary condition for which the set of probabilities $\{p(\bar{a}\vert \bar{x},b\vert y)\}$ admits the $n$-LHS model defined in Eq.~\eqref{statistics}.
+and this is the necessary condition that the measurements performed by each Alice are jointly measurable.
+According to the general relation between the compatible measurement and the LHS model in Eq.~\eqref{jm=lhs}, the above inequality is also a necessary condition that the set of probabilities $\{p(\bar{a}\vert \bar{x},b\vert y)\}$ admits the $n$-LHS model defined in Eq.~\eqref{statistics}.
 Therefore, if it is violated, one can conclude that the state $W$ is $n\rightarrow1$ steerable.
 As expected, if $n=1$, the inequality in Eq.~\eqref{Bell-like} is recovered.
-From the inequality in Eq.~\eqref{non-linear}, one can get a more simplified inequality,
+From the inequality in Eq.~\eqref{non-linear}, one can obtain a more simplified inequality,

 which is similar to the well-known criterion to verify the $n$-nonlocality~\cite{Jones11}.
 The inequality above is equivalent to the original one iff $\left\langle\hat{A}_{\bar{0}}\otimes\hat{B}_{\bar{1}}\right\rangle =\left\langle\hat{A}_{\bar{1}}\otimes\hat{B}_{\bar{0}}\right\rangle=0.$